 - They try to memorize and plan out every little detail, setting themselves up for frustration when their child is in a different rhythm or on an alternate path completely.

 Don't fall into either of those traps.
-We've broken down our Montessori Curriculum Resources into more specific categories than the five subject areas mentioned above.
-Many of these we found used.
-Starting simple and minimal supports growth through a child-centered approach.
+We've broken down our Montessori homeschooling resources into more specific categories than the five subject areas mentioned above.

 Montessori Primary Curriculum Resources